-Phangan has two Haad Rin beaches.
-The smaller one, Haad Rin Nok, is famous for hosting the monthly Full Moon Party, which I’ve written about here.
-The larger beach is Haad Rin Nai, which, unlike its party-filled counterpart, is much quieter and not always ideal for swimming.
+There are two Haad Rin beaches on Koh Phangan.
+The smaller Haad Rin Nok is where the monthly Full Moon Party takes place, I’ve already written about all of this here.
+The larger beach is Haad Rin Nai which, unlike its party-loving namesake, is much quieter and not entirely swimmable.

 Beach Overview

-This beach is ideal for staying during the Full Moon Party—you’ll be close to the action, but prices here are generally lower.
-Even outside of party days, it seemed like prices are more affordable compared to Haad Rin Nok.
+This beach is worth considering primarily for accommodation during the Full Moon Party.
+You’ll be very close to all the action, but prices are lower.
+On other days too, I found prices to be lower here.

 Swimming